maxdeviant/degree/responsibilities.md

 Not only does the collection of time metrics give an accurate representation of how time is being spent on a per-developer basis, it also breeds a sense of awareness for time in each developer.
 Taking extended coffee or bathroom breaks suddenly becomes less of an issue when developers are mindful of the time they spend on each task throughout the day and are proactive about staying on point during working hours.

-The appendix contains a sample time management sheet that may be used as an example when devising methods to keep trap of time.
+The Appendix contains a sample time management sheet that may be used as an example when devising methods to keep trap of time.
 This sample document is intended to be filled out over the course of the day, with the developer filling in start and end times for different tasks and accounting for periods of distraction time.

 ###2.
 Communication